Azure/azure-sdk-for-net/README.md

   </tr>
 </table>

-> *Preview* features are marked with the @Beta annotation at the class or interface or method level in libraries.
+> *Preview* features are flagged in documentation comments in libraries.
 These features are subject to change.
 They can be modified in any way, or even removed, in the future.

 **Azure Authentication**